AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

+-   Provides all features of ECS Bare Metal Instance.
+-   Compute:
+    -   Offers a CPU-to-memory ratio of 1:2.4.
+    -   Uses 3.1 GHz Intel® Xeon® Platinum 8269 \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.5 GHz.
+-   Storage:
     -   Is an instance family in which all instances are I/O optimized.
     -   Supports enhanced SSDs \(ESSDs\), standard SSDs, and ultra disks.
+-   Network:
+    -   Supports IPv6.
     -   Supports both RoCE networks and VPCs.
 RoCE networks are dedicated to RDMA communication.
--   Provides all features of ECS Bare Metal Instance.
--   Uses 3.1 GHz Intel® Xeon® Platinum 8269 \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.5 GHz.
--   Offers a CPU-to-memory ratio of 1:2.4.
 -   Suits the following scenarios:
     -   Large-scale machine learning training
     -   Large-scale high-performance scientific computing and simulations